McGranahanLab/mhc-hammer/README.md

 MHC Hammer is a bioinformatics pipeline designed for the analysis of the class I HLA genes using paired-end WXS and RNAseq data.

-Depending on the input data, the following analysis can be run:

-DNA analysis from the WXS data:
+MHC Hammer requires every patient to have a whole exome sequencing (WES) germline blood sample.
+In addition, MHC Hammer requires the following inputs:

-* Call DNA allelic imbalance in the tumour samples
+To estimate DNA HLA allelic imbalance and somatic mutations:
-* Call allelic copy number in the tumour samples (if tumour purity and ploidy is provided)
-* Call loss of heterozygosity in the tumour samples (if tumour purity and ploidy is provided)
-* Call and predict the consequences of allelic somatic mutations  in the tumour samples

-RNA analysis from the RNAseq data:
-* Calculate allelic expression in the tumour and normal samples
-* Call allele repression or over expression in the tumour samples compared to a match normal sample (only if the patient has a matched normal sample)
+- A tumour WES BAM file.
+To estimate DNA HLA copy number and LOH:
+- A tumour WES BAM file with purity and ploidy estimates.
+To estimate RNA HLA allelic expression, allelic imbalance and alternative splicing:
+- A tumour or normal RNAseq BAM file.
+To estimate RNA HLA allelic repression:
-* Call allelic alternative splicing in the tumour and normal samples
+- A tumour and normal RNAseq BAM file.

 ## Pipeline overview
 ![diagram](img/mhc_hammer.svg)